NickEman132/Comprehensive-Baybayin/README.md

 *Baybayin* is not an alphabet, but an abugida or an alphasyllabary.
 Each character represents a mora: a consonant and a vowel or `CV`.
 In writing the word `mama`, you would write it with two `ma` characters.

 ### getting a tattoo
 Do not use *Baybayin* for getting yourself tattooed before learning about it.
+Make sure you read this guide and know what you're getting tattooed on your skin.

 *note to author*
 + abbreviations